zSkull162/TycoonKit/README.md

 # Features
 ### 1. Droppers
 Your basic tycoon dropper.
 Drops any object you select at a rate you choose.

+You can also set the Spawn Delay to 0, if you want to disable the automatic spawning.
+This is mainly done if you want to make a manual dropper.

 ![Screenshot 2024-03-18 205424](https://github.com/zSkull162/TycoonKit/assets/70001936/f53af516-8ebf-464f-8a1e-dc11eb9817a7)